ameliakimball/sheltermatch/README.md

 # sheltermatch
-This repo contains all the workings of the flask app for Sheltermatch, a tool to
+This repo contains all the workings of the flask app for Sheltermatch, a tool to predict the adoptability of dogs at specific animal shelters, and at selected relocation cities.

 This folder is the live version, which also lives on an AWS EC2 instance and is available at http://processingdata.co/input